scala-subscript/subscript/README.md

   - **plugin-parser** - an SBT plugin that uses the *parser* to generate synthetic pure-Scala sources from SubScript-containing ones.
 Also, it applies *enhanced-macros* compiler plugin.
 - **framework** with following subprojects
   - **core** - core SubScript library, contains all the essential functionality
-  - **swing** - enhancements to Scala Swing library.
+  - **swing** - enhancements to the Scala Swing library.
 Contains SubScript Graphical Debugger
   - **akka** - integration layer with Akka

 **IMPORTANT:** `framework` projects depend on `plugins` projects.
 Before building `framework`, make sure you've pushed `framework` to your local Ivy2 repository (see below).